charlestolley/python-snmp/docs/source/manager.rst

 The ``set()`` method uses a similar variable-length parameter called `varbinds`.
-As the name suggests, this parameter expects :class:`snmp.types.VarBind` objects.
+As the name suggests, this parameter expects :class:`snmp.pdu.VarBind` objects.
 This method performs an SNMP Set operation, which requests that the remote engine assign ``varbind.value`` to the object with OID ``varbind.name``.